-By Bill Stephan, Indiana University Vice President for Engagement
+By Bill Stephan, vice president for engagement, Indiana University

 In his 2007 inaugural address, Indiana University President Michael A. McRobbie introduced Innovate Indiana as the university’s newest economic development initiative.